UN Global Compact: Communication on Progress

 The elimination of discrimination in respect of employment and occupation

-The People scorecard within AGL's Annual Report describes our approach to diversity and inclusion, and the removal of discrimination, and how these attributes are promoted and embedded throughout our business.
-Further information on our approach to diversity and inclusion is also available on our website.
+The People scorecard within AGL Energy's FY21 Annual Report and our Diversity & Inclusion Policy describe our approach to diversity and inclusion, and the removal of discrimination, and how these attributes are promoted and embedded throughout our business.

 Businesses should support a precautionary approach to environmental challenges

-AGL’s Health, Safety and Environment Policy, which was revised in FY20, sets out our commitment to conduct our business in a way that minimises our impact on the environment.
+AGL Energy’s Health, Safety and Environment Policy sets out our commitment to conduct our business in a way that minimises our impact on the environment.

 Undertake initiatives to promote greater environmental responsibility

-We are committed to playing our part as Australia transitions toward full decarbonisation by 2050, including through the five commitments we have made through the AGL Climate Statement.
+We are committed to playing our part as Australia transitions toward full decarbonisation by 2050, by:

 Encourage the development and diffusion of environmentally friendly technologies